JuliaDebug/Infiltrator.jl/README.md

 # Infiltrator.jl [![Build Status](https://travis-ci.org/JuliaDebug/Infiltrator.jl.svg?branch=master)](https://travis-ci.org/JuliaDebug/Infiltrator.jl)

-This packages provides a macro called `@infiltrate`, which sets a "breakpoint" in a local context (similar to Matlab's `keyboard` function).
+This packages provides a macro called `@infiltrate`, which sets a "breakpoint" in a local context (similar to Matlab's `keyboard` function and IPython's `embed`).
 The advantage of this macro over e.g. Debugger.jl is that all code is completely compiled, so the performance overhead should be neglible.

 `@infiltrate` will drop you into an interactive REPL session that lets you inspect local variables